The Numbers and People That Tell the Story of AI Horizons 2025

 AI engineers earn $148,627—competitive nationally and transformative locally, representing more than double the regional average.

 Pittsburgh's tech sector now employs 241,804 people.
-That's 19.6% of the regional workforce generating 28% of total wages through deployed AI solutions.
+That's 19.6% of the regional workforce generating 28% of total wages through operational AI solutions.

-The ecosystem has reached critical mass: 100+ AI and robotics companies actively deploying solutions, including 20-plus AI companies on “AI Avenue” alone and 21 firms within one mile of Bakery Square.
+The ecosystem has reached critical mass: 100+ AI and robotics companies actively implementing solutions, including 20-plus AI companies on “AI Avenue” alone and 21 firms within one mile of Bakery Square.

 There is no other field where academic papers can turn into companies just two years later.
 This is not the future.
 It’s happening right now.